FOR YOUR HEALTH: Natural Moisturizers

 Another good choice is ShiKai Hand and Body Lotions, which contain not only shea butter but also borage oil, which is clinically shown to penetrate deep layers and plump-up skin to provide that youthful look.

-If you have any questions or want other recommendations, be sure to stop by the Health and Body Care department and talk to one of our associates.
+If you have any questions or want other recommendations, be sure to stop by the Health and Body Care department and talk to one of our team members.

 From a previous issue of Sprouts Farmers Market’s monthly e-newsletter.
 Hungry for more?
 Click here to sign up.